ionic-team/capacitor-site/docs/cli.md

 ---
-title: CLI Reference
+title: Capacitor CLI
+sidebar_label: Introduction
 description: Reference documentation for the Capacitor CLI
 contributors:
   - dotNetkow
 ---

-# Capacitor CLI

 The Capacitor command-line interface (CLI) tool is used to develop Capacitor apps.